California Legislative Information

 2/13/2023

-ASM Hart As introduced, AB 703 would
+ASM Gregg Hart (D-37) Santa Barbara As introduced, AB 703 would

 As amended in Assembly, March 2, 2023 would add to the Insurance Code a §679.76 to prohibit an insurer from refusing to issue, canceling, refusing to renew, or increasing the premium for a policy of residential property insurance on the sole basis that the applicant or insured owns or harbors a dog that is a specific breed or mixture of breeds, except if the dog is known to be or has been declared potentially dangerous or vicious.
 The bill would authorize an insurer to ask an applicant or insured if a dog that they own or harbor is known to be or has been declared potentially dangerous or vicious.